sugi/docker-mroonga-debian/README.md

-docker-mroonga-debian-wheezy
+docker-mroonga-debian
 ============================

-Docker image of [Mroonga](http://mroonga.org/) on Debian wheezy.
+Docker image of [Mroonga](http://mroonga.org/) on Debian.

 How to run
 ----------